Aglaonema care guide

 PROPAGATION :

 Stem cuttings are also possible!
-Find 2 node (a bump on the stem where leaves and aerial roots come out of), and cut in between the 2 nodes.
+Find 2 nodes (a bump on the stem where leaves and aerial roots come out of), and cut in between the 2 nodes.
 The little space between 2 nodes is called an Internode.
-Now just put the cutting in some water, ensure that the node is underwater, and it´ll root soon!

 LIGHT REQUIREMENTS :